bghojogh/Histopathology-Magnification-Generalization/README.md

 This code/paper uses Model Agnostic Semantic Features (MASF) for the maginification generalization in histopathology image embedding.
 The paper of MASF is:

 - Qi Dou, Daniel Coelho de Castro, Konstantinos Kamnitsas, Ben Glocker, "Domain generalization via model-agnostic learning of semantic features."
-In Advances in Neural Information Processing Systems, pp. 6450-6461.
-2019.
+In Advances in Neural Information Processing Systems, pp. 6450-6461, 2019.

+The MASF method, itself, is inspired by Model Agnostic Meta-Learning (MAML) whose paper is:

+- Chelsea Finn, Pieter Abbeel, Sergey Levine.
+"Model-agnostic meta-learning for fast adaptation of deep networks."
+In International Conference on Machine Learning, pp. 1126-1135, 2017.